BradHutchings/Mmojo-Server/docs/Configuring-ls1.md

-## Packaging llama-server-one
+## Configuring llama-server-one

 Brad Hutchings<br/>
 brad@bradhutchings.com

-This file contains instructions for packaging the `llama-server-one` executable to make it ready to deploy on multiple platforms.
+This file contains instructions for configuring the `llama-server-one` executable to make it ready to package for multiple platforms.

 ---
-### Package llama-server-one Executable
+### Configure llama-server-one Executable

 Let's define some environment variables:
 ```